-AHPT 7000 Clinical Research / Education Project (2 credits) Student's independent clinical project.
+AHPT 7000 Clinical Research / Education Project (2:2:0) Student's independent clinical project.
 Project will center on either a clinical research or teaching design.
 Content and goals will be established through mutual consent between the student and his or her Project Committee.

-AHPT 7104 Clinical Research / Education Project Presentation (1 credit) Student presents the development and findings from the clinical project (with either a research or teaching emphasis) before the Sc.D.,PT faculty, other students and clinicians from the community.
+AHPT 7104 Clinical Research / Education Project Presentation (1:1:0) Allows students to present the development and findings from the clinical project (with either a research or teaching emphasis) before the Sc.D. faculty, other students and clinicians from the community.

-AHPT 7301 Seminar in Clinical Research Design (3 credits) Study of methods in clinical research.
-Processes of obtaining, processing, interpreting, and using clinical data.
+AHPT 7301 Seminar in Clinical Research Design (3:3:0) Allows students to study methods in clinical research.
+Includes processes of obtaining, processing, interpreting, and using clinical data.

-AHPT 7302 Non-Parametric Statistics for Clinical Research (3 credits) Methods in nonparametric statistical analysis and qualitative design.
-Explore various non-parametric tools and include one, two, and k-sample designs.
-Emphasis on clinical research using either single-case or small clinical samples.
+AHPT 7302 Non-Parametric Statistics for Clinical Research (3:3:0) Evaluates methods in non-parametric statistical analysis and qualitative design.
+The course explores various non-parametric tools and include one, two, and k-sample designs.
+The course provides an emphasis on clinical research using either single-case or small clinical samples.

-AHPT 7303 Instructional Technology in Allied Health (3 credits) Utilization of technology in educational instruction and evaluation.
+AHPT 7303 Instructional Technology in Allied Health (3:3:0) Utilizes technology in educational instruction and evaluation.
 Topics include Computer-assisted instructional design, as well as Web-based educational models and design.
 Students will be introduced to various technology-based applications and will be asked to use the applications during learning and evaluation experiences.

-AHPT 7304 Educational Evaluation in Allied Health (3 credits) Discussion of educational evaluation theory and tools, emphasizing methods of objective and performance-based evaluation.
+AHPT 7304 Educational Evaluation in Allied Health (3:3:0) Discusses educational evaluation theory and tools, emphasizing methods of objective and performance-based evaluation.
 Principles of reliability and validity will be discussed and applied to each evaluation tool.
 Students will learn to draft specific evaluation measures used in an educational setting.

-AHPT 7305 Curriculum Design and Teaching in Allied Health (3 credits) Discussion of the theories and applications of curriculum design, emphasizing applications to entry-level and postprofessional educational settings in Physical Therapy.
+AHPT 7305 Curriculum Design and Teaching in Allied Health (3:3:0) Discussion of the theories and applications of curriculum design, emphasizing applications to entry-level and post-professional educational settings in Physical Therapy.
 Students are exposed to core theories, principles and applications that relate to teaching Physical Therapy students and professionals.

-AHPT 7306 Parametric Statistics for Clinical Research (3 credits) Introduces various tools used in parametric statistical analysis.
+AHPT 7306 Parametric Statistics for Clinical Research (3:3:0) Introduces various tools used in parametric statistical analysis.
 Includes correlation, regression, t-test, analysis of variance, and selected multivariate designs.
 Emphasis will be placed on research findings that evaluate specific clinical populations.

-Master of Athletic Training/ Master of Physical Therapy Two-Degree Option
+Dual Master's Degree: Master of Athletic Training/Master of Physical Therapy